-A number of different pieces of work are taking place in terms of working with educational partners, and also in terms of evaluation and research,
+A number of different pieces of work are taking place in terms of working with educational partners, and also in terms of evaluation and research, for example, Bangor University PHD student looking at Medically Associated Professionals (MAPS) to assess value.
 Mrs Mandy Rayani commented that going forward there will be a need to ensure the Health Board does not revert back to task orientation ways of working rather than recognising and fulfilling practitioners at top level of practice.
 The Health Board will also need to factor digital opportunities into the workforce, recognising that Digital Health Care Wales (DHCW) does not necessarily join everything across multiple organisations.